Grace Metalious

-Grace Metalious (September 8, 1924 – February 25, 1964) was an American author known for her novel Peyton Place, one of the best-selling works in publishing history.
+Grace Metalious (September 8, 1924 – February 25, 1964) was an American author known for her novel Peyton Place, one of the best selling works in publishing history.

 Early life

 Marie Grace DeRepentigny was born into poverty and a broken home in the mill town of Manchester, New Hampshire.
 Writing from an early age, at Manchester Central High School, she acted in school plays.
 After graduation, she married George Metalious in a Catholic church in Manchester in 1943, and became a housewife and mother.
 The couple lived in near squalor, but she continued to write.
 With one child, the couple moved to Durham, New Hampshire, where George attended the University of New Hampshire.
 In Durham, Grace Metalious began writing seriously.
 When George graduated, he took a position as principal at a school in Gilmanton, New Hampshire.

 Peyton Place

 In the fall of 1954, at age 30, Metalious began work on a manuscript about the dark secrets of a small New England town.
 The novel had the working title The Tree and the Blossom.
 By the spring of 1955, she had finished the first draft.
 By her husband's account, both Metaliouses regarded The Tree and the Blossom as an unwieldy title and decided to give the town a name that could be the book's title.
 They first considered "Potter Place" (the name of a real community near Andover, New Hampshire).
 Realizing their town should have a fictional name, they looked through an atlas and found "Payton" (a town in Texas).
 They combined this with Place and changed the "a" to an "e".
 Thus Peyton Place was born, prompting her comment, "Wonderful—that's it, George.
 Peyton Place.
 Peyton Place, New Hampshire.
 Peyton Place, New England.
 Peyton Place, USA.
 Truly a composite of all small towns where ugliness rears its head, and where the people try to hide all the skeletons in their closets."
 Other accounts say her publishers changed the name.

-Metalious found an agent, M. Jacques Chambrun, who submitted the draft manuscript to three major publishers.
+Metalious found an agent, Jacques Chambrun, who submitted the draft manuscript to three major publishers.
 In the summer of 1955, Leona Nevler, a freelance manuscript reader, read it for Lippincott and liked it, but knew it was too steamy for a major publisher to accept.
 She showed it to Kathryn G. ("Kitty") Messner, president and editor-in-chief of the small firm Julian Messner.
 Messner immediately acquired the novel and asked Nevler to step in as a freelance editor for final polishing before publication.